 By Albert S. Bolles in 1879

-The possibility of making a great deal of money in a short time always crazes people; and the discovery of large deposits of metal, both the baser and the precious, affords just such inviting possibilities to the workman and to the capitalist.
+The possibility of making a great deal of money in a short time always crazes people, and the discovery of large deposits of metal, both the baser and the precious, affords such inviting possibilities to the workman and the capitalist.
 And so, in the case of each of the great discoveries of lead, copper, gold, oil, and silver, a large proportion of the country’s population has been rendered frantic.
-An immense rush has set in toward the center of interest; fortunes large and small, often augmented by extensive borrowing from credulous friends and relatives, have been invested in land claims, and stock companies to work them; towns and villages have sprung up almost in a day, like Jonah’s gourd.
+An immense rush has set in toward the center of interest; fortunes large and small, often augmented by extensive borrowing from credulous friends and relatives, have been invested in land claims and stock companies to work them; towns and villages have sprung up almost in a day, like Jonah’s gourd.
 The hopes of but few out of many would be realized; disappointment and ruin ensued; and not only were poverty, sickness, and death often the result, but whole towns of the mushroom type have been almost as suddenly wiped out of existence.

-There was also an enormous waste of valuable minerals in consequence of this same impetuous desire for wealth.
+There was also an enormous waste of valuable minerals as a consequence of this same impetuous desire for wealth.
 In the lead regions of the Mississippi Valley, argentiferous galena was quite common, and often the lead was entirely wasted in the extraction of the little silver.
-In the coal regions, especially before the organization of the large companies and their combination in monopoly, only the richer measures would be worked, leaving a large quantity of inferior, yet valuable coal on higher levels to be lost by caving.
+In the coal regions, especially before the organization of the large companies and their combination in monopoly, only the richer measures would be worked, leaving a large quantity of inferior yet valuable coal on higher levels to be lost by caving.

-Among the most serviceable inventions in practical mining and metallurgy in the late 19th century were the California stamp mill for crushing quartz, the mercury amalgamation process for gold, the pan process for silver, the hydraulic process of gold mining in alluvial regions, the application of new explosives to rocks, new methods of drilling, new blast-furnaces, and new methods of converting iron into steel.
+Among the most serviceable inventions in practical mining and metallurgy in the late 19th century were the California stamp mill for crushing quartz, the mercury amalgamation process for gold, the panning process for silver, the hydraulic process of gold mining in alluvial regions, the application of new explosives to rocks, new methods of drilling, new blast-furnaces, and new methods of converting iron into steel.

-About the Article: The article first appeared in a book written by Albert S. Bolles, entitled Industrial History of the United States, Volume IV, in 1879.
+About the Article: The article first appeared in a book by Albert S. Bolles, entitled Industrial History of the United States, Volume IV, in 1879.
 Published by the Henry Bill Publishing Company, Norwich, CN.
-Bolles was a lecturer in Political Economy at the Boston University, editor of the Banker’s Magazine, also lectured on banking and trusts at the University of the City of New York, and wrote several other books including The Financial History of the United States, The Conflict Between Labor and Capital, and Practical Banking.
+Bolles was a lecturer in Political Economy at Boston University, editor of the Banker’s Magazine, also lectured on banking and trusts at the University of the City of New York, and wrote several other books, including The Financial History of the United States, The Conflict Between Labor and Capital, and Practical Banking.